Financial Disclosure for a Consent Order: What You Need to Know

 Debts and liabilities

-In the context of a consent order, disclosure is usually done voluntarily by both parties and recorded on a court form called Form D81 (Statement of Information for a Consent Order).
-No proof is required when disclosing finances in this way if both parties are in agreement and trust each other’s declarations.
+In the context of a consent order, financial disclosure is usually done voluntarily by both parties and recorded on a court form called Form D81Â (Statement of Information for a Consent Order).
+This is a simple disclosure and a much easier form to fill out.

-Do I Need to Provide Evidence?
+2. Do I Need to Provide Evidence?

 While you’re not required to submit financial documents with Form D81, both parties should have seen and verified the other's financial situation before agreeing to the consent order.
+If both parties are in agreement and trust each other’s declarations no proof should be required but you may still need to provide proof on request by the other party or if a dispute arises.

-Why Is Disclosure Required for a Consent Order?
+3. Why Is Disclosure Required for a Consent Order?

 The court must be satisfied that your financial agreement is fair and reasonable based on each person’s financial circumstances.
 The judge can’t assess this without seeing a clear picture of all your finances regardless of whether you intend to split them or not.
 The judge also has a duty to ensure no one is being taken advantage of or coerced into the agreement.